-The compensation to be paid to the Company's non-executive Directors for the 2013 fiscal year is expected to be the same as for 2012.
+The compensation to be paid to the Company's non-executive Directors for the 2014 fiscal year is expected to be the same as for 2013.

 No Director who serves as an employee of the Company receives compensation for services rendered as a Director.
-Additionally, Mr. Anderson, who serves as a consultant to the Company, will not receive compensation for services rendered as a Director in 2013.
+Mr. Anderson, who served as a consultant to the Company in 2013, did not receive compensation for services rendered as a Director in 2013.